How to Use Silence in Coaching

 Use Silence to Show Empathy and Acknowledgement

 Our pauses and moments of silence are useful to show the client that we are listening and we really get it!
-They will feel understood and consequently we will reach a deeper level of connection and trust.
+They will feel understood and consequently we will reach a deeper level of connection and trust (read more about trust in coaching in our article).

 Encourage the Client to Embrace the Silence